alikhamesy/353project/README.md

 	“name”: {“date:” “yyyy-mm-dd”, “passive”: “champion passive...”}, }
 ```
--  In order to outtput the graph and data
+- `champions.json` will now contain all the champion data after the fetch (so you don't have to run get_data.py)
 - Run:

  ```
- python3 parse.py champions.json champs.csv
+ python3 parse.py champions.json parsed.csv
  ```
+- `parsed.csv` will now contain the output of the parse.py file, which is the list of champions and their word count (sorted by total word count)
 ## Extras

 During our investiagtion we made a program file `mataches.py`